reddingwebpro/cognacbox/README.md

 * GoLang: 1.4
 * VirtualBox Host Additions for version 6.1

+# Version 2.2

+* Updated to fix the issue with "failed to create the raw output file"

 # Version 2.0

 * General update of all features to latest available as of March 2020